azaleacolburn/sonder/README.md

 - Branches are counted as their own scopes
 - Exclusive branches can hold different references to an object
 - But they all must consider the higher-scoped references to higher-scoped data
-- Assume all non-exclusive branches occur
+- Assume all branches occur